Wide doors and a Wet Room!

 Two chairs and a futon provide comfortable seating upon which to relax and view the garden.
 Access from here to the garden is level.

 The entire outside is step-free and flat offering equal access to the gardens.
-The smooth lawn continues beyond the picket fence and guests are welcome to enjoy the grassed area (shared with us in Woodside) for games or to stroll down to see the chickens, ducks and pigs.
+The smooth lawn continues beyond the picket fence and guests are welcome to enjoy the grassed area (shared only with us) for games or to stroll down to see the chickens and collect eggs.

 Patio furniture is provided as well as a BBQ for summer dining.